Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/ble/attacks.md

 ### Patches and Mitigations

-BLE spam attacks have been largely patched in recent device updates:
-- **iOS**: Apple addressed the issue in iOS 17.2 and later with stability improvements and crash fixes.
-- **Android**: Google patched BLE spam vulnerabilities in Android 14 and later.
-- **Windows**: Microsoft has implemented protections in recent Windows versions.

-However, older devices and firmware versions remain vulnerable.
-These attacks are primarily useful for security research and testing on controlled devices.
+Most modern devices (iOS 17+, Android 14+, Windows) block these attacks.
+They mostly affect older devices.

 ### Safety Warnings

-**Do not use BLE attacks in public or near other people.** BLE spam can:
+**Do not use BLE attacks in public.** They can crash devices and disrupt essential services.
-- Cause nearby devices to crash or become unresponsive.
-- Interfere with medical devices (pacemakers, insulin pumps, hearing aids, etc.) that rely on Bluetooth connectivity.
-- Disrupt emergency communication systems.
-- Cause unexpected behavior in connected vehicles and smart home systems.
-- Violate local regulations regarding electromagnetic interference.

-Only use these features:
-- In isolated test environments with devices you own or have explicit permission to test.
+Only use these features on devices you own or have permission to test.
-- For authorized security research and penetration testing.
-- With full understanding of the legal implications in your jurisdiction.

 ## BLE Advertisement Spam